|Position:||The Zisson Family Assistant Coaching Chair|

 Andrew Biggs joined the Brown men's soccer coaching staff in July of 2010 and was elevated to the position of associate head coach in August of 2013.
 A graduate of Middlebury College, Biggs was the head coach at the University of New England for four seasons prior to his arrival at Brown.

 In addition to coaching, Biggs was also the Director of Coaching and Player Development for the Maine State Youth Soccer Association and was named the National Soccer Coaches Association America Youth Boys' National Coach of the Year in 1999.
-He has also served as a member of the United States Soccer Federation Instructional Staff, and has his USSF "A" license.
+He has also served as a US Soccer National Staff Instructor, and has his USSF "A" license.
 Biggs was also a founder of Odyssey Sport 97 youth soccer club in 1997 and served as the club's Technical Director.